Collecting VMware ESX or VCenter Performance Counters during a LoadGen Test

 Use this mode if you're comfortable passing credentials directly via the command line:

-LoadGen-ESXCollector.exe -silent -esxHost <host> -esxUser <user> -esxPassword <password> -sqlServer <server> -sqlDatabase <database> -sqlTrusted <yes/no> -sqlUser <sqlUser> -sqlPassword <sqlPassword> -esxCounters <esxCounters comma-separated> -interval <intervalInSeconds> -timeout <timeoutInSeconds> -stopFile <stopFilePath>
+LoadGen-ESXCollector.exe -silent -esxVCenter <vcenter host OPTIONAL> -esxHost <host> -esxUser <user> -esxPassword <password> -sqlServer <server> -sqlDatabase <database> -sqlTrusted <yes/no> -sqlUser <sqlUser> -sqlPassword <sqlPassword> -esxCounters <esxCounters comma-separated> -interval <intervalInSeconds> -timeout <timeoutInSeconds> -stopFile <stopFilePath>

 Encryption Mode